Hip fracture: Surgical complications

 Deep or superficial wound infection has an approximate incidence of 2%.
 It is a serious problem as superficial infection may lead to deep infection.
 This may cause infection of the healing bone and contamination of the implants.
 It is difficult to eliminate infection in the presence of metal foreign bodies such as implants.
 Bacteria inside the implants are inaccessible to the body's defence system and to antibiotics.
 The management is to attempt to suppress the infection with drainage and antibiotics until the bone is healed.
 Then the implant should be removed, following which the infection may clear up.

 Implant failure may occur; the metal screws and plate can break, back out, or cut out superiorly and enter the joint.
 This occurs either through inaccurate implant placement or if the fixation does not hold in weak and brittle bone.
 In the event of failure, the surgery may be redone or changed to a total hip replacement.
 Mal-positioning: The fracture can be fixed and subsequently heal in an incorrect position; especially rotation.
 This may not be a severe problem or may require subsequent osteotomy surgery for correction.

 Prognosis

 Hip fractures are very dangerous episodes, especially for elderly and frail patients.
-The risk of dying from the stress of the surgery and the injury in the first thirty days is about 10%.
+The risk of dying from the stress of the surgery and the injury in the first thirty days is about 7%.
 At one year after fracture, this may reach 30%.
 If the condition is untreated the pain and immobility imposed on the patient increase that risk.
 Problems such as pressure sores and chest infections are all increased by immobility.
 The prognosis of untreated hip fractures is very poor.
+However, most people who suffer a hip fracture are of relatively low risk of early mortality as deaths are concentrated in a numerically smaller, higher risk group.
+There are scoring tools available, such as the Nottingham Hip Fracture Score that can provide an estimate of risk based on the factors that are known to place people at higher risk, such as: advanced age; dementia or delirium on admission, anaemia on admission, co-morbidities; not living at home before the fracture; and previous diagnoses of cancer.